poets-ai/elegy/docs/guides/modules-losses-metrics.md

 Here we only used `x` instead of `y_true` to define the loss as the math usually tells use, therefore no `y` was required on `fit`.

 !!!
 Note
-    In this case you could have easily just passed `y=X_train` and reused the previous `MSE` definition, avoiding the creation of redundant labels is good in general and being explicit about e.g. the function using `x` might even self-document its behaviour.
+    In this case you could have easily just passed `y=X_train` and reused the previous `MSE` definition.
+However, avoiding the creation of redundant labels is good in general and being explicit about e.g. the function using `x` might even self-document its behaviour.

 ### Partitioning a loss
-If you have a complex loss function that is just a sum of different subparts but that you probably have to compute together to e.g. reuse some computation, you might define something like this:
+If you have a complex loss function that is just a sum of different subparts but that you probably have to compute together, e.g. to reuse some computation, you might define something like this:
 ```python
 class SomeComplexFunction(elegy.Loss):
     def call(self, x, y_true, y_pred, params, ...):